jalil/readable/README.md

   - run npm start
   - Access it at http://localhost:3000/ to view the app.

+### PLEASE MAKE SURE THE API SERVER IS RUNNING ON PORT 3001 before you run the  above commands

 - Listed posts are displayed with title, author, number of comments, current score, and a voting mechanism to upvote or downvote the post.
 Posts should have buttons or links for editing or deleting that post.